mwebb33/slab_application_examples/sld2-getting-started/requirement-to-use.md

 - Yellow = SCL

-This is the most frequently used [cables](https://www.sparkfun.com/products/15081) for Sparkfun Qwiic and Adafruit STEMMA QT connections.
+These are the most frequently used [cables](https://www.sparkfun.com/products/15081) for Sparkfun Qwiic and Adafruit STEMMA QT connections.

 ![QwiicCableSet](doc/qwiic-cable-set.png)